-Federico Fasce has a background in game design and media studies.
-He has been working in the games industry and other related fields for more than 20 years.
-His interests lie in the meaning of games and play as languages, and in how and why people play games and get meaning from them, particularly from an anthropological point of view.
+I have a background in game design and media studies.
+I have been working in the games industry and other related fields for more than 20 years.

-When designing games, Federico focuses on emotions and on how game mechanics can be used in order to facilitate a given feeling or deliver a certain message.
-He is currently self-producing small games that explore relationships and love.
+When designing games, I focus on emotions and on how game mechanics can be used in order to facilitate a given feeling or deliver a certain message.
+I'm currently self-producing small games that explore relationships and love.

 I lead the Independent Games and Playable Experience Design MA and I teach several modules about game design and quick prototyping.